 The Society has used several venues over the years including the College of Further Education , St Annes, several hotels in St Annes, the Assembly Rooms in Lytham, The Island Cinema, St Annes, and The Odeon, Blackpool, before moving back to The Island in 2015.

 In 2009, the Society changed its name to the Fylde Film Society in order to encourage and welcome members from across the Fylde.

-A season comprises 16 films split into two half-seasons.
-Prior to each half-season, members are invited to make suggestions for films they wish to view and the committee compiles a list of about 12 films, ensuring a balance of genres, subject matter and countries of origin.
-From this list, members are asked to rate each film as follows:
+A season comprises 18 films split into two half-seasons, 10 in the first half-season and 8 in the second.
+Prior to each half-season, members are invited to make suggestions for films they wish to view and the committee compiles the programme for the season, ensuring a balance of genres, subject matter and countries of origin.

-Following the screening of each film, members are invited to give their reaction to the film and any comments using the British Federation of Film Societies (BFFS) methodology, as follows:
+Following the screening of each film, members are invited to give their reaction to the film and any comments using the following methodology, as follows: